 The nonprofit sector is uniquely poised to move the needle on social issues.
-Yet, many nonprofit organizations struggle with the structural barriers inherent in the sector which can lead to threadbare resources and compartmentalized revenue streams that are inadequate to fulfill their mission.
-Further, many nonprofit organizations lack the capacity to build the development and marketing capacity they need to succeed.
-NextStep Nonprofit helps address this situation by building development capacity for nonprofit organizations, by bringing funders, advisers and other consultants into the conversation, by promoting a healthy culture of development in organizations and by promoting a measure of nonprofit excellence that is based on impact, not overhead.
+Yet, many nonprofit organizations struggle with the structural barriers inherent in the sector that lead to threadbare resources and compartmentalized revenue streams which, in turn, are inadequate to fulfill their mission.
+Further, many nonprofit organizations lack the capacity to build the development and marketing capacity they need to succeed, creating a frustrating chicken-and-egg situation.
+NextStep Nonprofit LLC helps address this situation by developing long-term relationships with our clients and helping them to gradually implement low-cost development and marketing capacity building solutions, by promoting a healthy culture of development in the sector, and by promoting nonprofit excellence based on impact, not overhead.

 If your nonprofit organization is struggling with development (fundraising) in some way, you’re not alone.
 We’re here to help!

 “Organizations that build robust infrastructure—which includes sturdy information technology systems, financial systems, skills training, fundraising processes, and other essential overhead—are more likely to succeed than those that do not.
-This is not news, and nonprofits are no exception to the rule.”
+This is not news, and nonprofits are no exception to the rule.”~ The Bridgespan Group

-“True charity is about the liberation of the receiver, not the redemption of the giver.”
+“True charity is about the liberation of the receiver, not the redemption of the giver.”~ Robert Egger, adapted